zinkwazi/wspr-zero/README.md

 -- Greg Lawler K6FTP

-## About WSPR-zero
+## About WSPR

 **WSPR** (pronounced "whisper") stands for Weak Signal Propagation Reporter.
 The WSPR-zero project empowers radio enthusiasts (nerds?) to transmit low-power signals globally, testing radio wave propagation by bouncing off the ionosphere.
 Designed for portability and efficiency, this project is perfectly suited for outdoor activities such as backpacking and traveling, thanks to its compact size and minimal power requirements.

 Adding to the fun, every WSPR transmission ever sent or received—is logged to a massive database and is available for download, providing a great dataset for budding data analysts!

-Furthermore, WSPR-zero’s open-source nature allows users to dive into the Linux-based system, offering hands-on opportunities to tweak both the software and hardware.
+WSPR-zero’s open-source nature allows users to dive into the Linux-based system, offering hands-on opportunities to tweak both the software and hardware.
 This level of accessibility not only enhances learning but also invites innovation and customization, making it a fun project for tech enthusiasts (nerds?) who love to tinker with technology.

+Each WSPR transmission is 110.6 seconds long.
+This precise duration allows for a slow data rate that enhances the likelihood of reception under weak signal conditions.
+The remaining time within the two-minute interval (about 9.4 seconds) is used as a buffer to ensure that transmissions do not overlap and that there is time for transceivers to switch from transmit to receive mode, and vice versa.

+**Crazy stat:** Each WSPR transmission contains just 40.5 bytes of data at the impressively low rate of 1.46 baud!

+### Required Hardware

+- Raspberry Pi Zero, Pi 3 or Pi 4 (not yet tested on Pi 5)
+- WSPR-zero or TAPR HAT (for transmission)
+- HDMI dummy load dongle (for smoother operation on Pi Zero)
+- RTL-SDR USB device (for receiving)
+- Optional: UPS-Lite board for graceful shutdown when external and UPS-Lite batteries expire
+- Antenna of some sort.
+Simple wire antenna is easy, cheap and works great!

 ### WSPR-zero Board Close-up
 ![WSPR-zero in action](images/IMG_9252.jpg "WSPR-zero in Action")